Community Service

 Senior Health Scholarship

 In 1950, we offered an educational scholarship of $25 to a senior girl furthering her education, preferably in nursing.
-Presently we give a $500 scholarship to a senior who is going on to a career in the health field.
+Presently, we give a $500 scholarship to a senior pursuing a career in the health field.

 Princeton Chamber of Commerce

-Princeton Women’s Club is a member of the Princeton Chamber of Commerce and hosts the food booth at Princeton Flea Market .
+Women’s Club of Princeton is a member of the Princeton Chamber of Commerce and hosts the food booth at Princeton Flea Market.

 Domestic Abuse Services

-The Princeton Women's Club helps support the Christine Ann Center in Oshkosh, WI by holding a supply drive in October in support of domestic abuse awareness.
+The Women's Club of Princeton helps support the Christine Ann Center in Oshkosh, WI, by holding a supply drive in October ,

 THE DISTRICT & STATE LEVEL